Electric blankets cause hundreds of fires a year, but there are simple ways to stop that happening to you.

 If your blanket (or its flex) shows any of these danger signs, you should have it checked or replaced:

-- An old BEAB safety mark – a round symbol.
-This means it is more than 10 years old.
+- an old BEAB safety mark (round symbol) - this means it is more than 10 years old.

 Electric heaters are by far the most dangerous form of heating, they use a lot of electricity and generate a lot of heat – two reasons to treat them with great care.

 - Keep them clear of curtains, fabrics and furniture.